 Over the weekend, I was invited by Rusmin from The Fifth Person to attend Investment Quadrant 3.0, a investment course focused on value-growth investing.
 Having attended their Dividend Machines course in the past, I was curious to see the difference in content and maybe learn a thing or two in the process.
 Here is my in-depth course review.

-Note: I was given the opportunity to attend the course for free with no conditions attached.
-I was even offered a chance to attach affiliate links to this review, which I declined as I feel that would be “double dipping” on course fees and commissions.
+Note: I was given the opportunity to attend the course for free.
+This article contains affiliate links.
 The views presented in this review are my own.

 - Lifetime access to the online e-learning platform where you can review videos on the Investment Quadrant method and case studies.
 You can also download checklists and ask questions on the private members’ forum.
 Instructors Rusmin and Victor are quite responsive to questions, typically answering them within 1 day.

 - Unlimited runs of Full day workshops conducted by instructors Rusmin and Victor

 - 30 day full money-back guarantee

 About the Method

 The course teaches you the overall process of investing according to the above flow.
 It also dives in depth into the idea selection part using their proprietary method.